 Tidal marshes surrounding Calendar Island and fringing the shoreline north of the railroad have significant fish and wildlife value.
+Some log storage occurs north of Calendar Island.
 Big and Little Creeks, a large tidal spruce swamp at the mouth of the creeks, and Knappa Slough are all predominant features with very high fish and natural resource values.
-The North Coast Nature Conservancy has obtained the old growth spruce swamp at Big and Little creeks and at the mouth of Blind Slough.
+The North Coast Nature Conservancy has obtained the old growth spruce swamp at Big and Little creeks and at the mouth of Blind Slough has been recommended for protection by the Nature Conservancy.
 This estuarine environment is the most important area for anadromous fish populations in the Northeast County, especially with the Big Creek Fish Hatchery located upstream.
 It also provides needed habitat for bald eagles, great blue herons, and waterfowl.
-Under the stewardship of the North Coast Land Conservancy, the area is now being conserved and managed.
+If protected, Under the stewardship of the North Coast Land Conservancy, the area is now being conserved and managed. has a good chance of perpetuating itself.
+According to the Nature Conservancy, this area is deserving of the highest degree of protection and restricted human use.
 Knappa Slough also has significant historical and archeological value.
 The Knappa dock was demolished by Clatsop County Public Works in 2019 due to liability and safety issues.